FRBNY-DSGE/DSGE.jl/docs/src/implementation_details.md

 `AbstractModel`, provided that the concrete type has the fields that the function expects to be available.

-`Model990` is one example of a concrete subtype of `AbstractModel` that implements a single specification of the FRBNY DSGE model.
+`Model990` is one example of a concrete subtype of `AbstractModel` that implements a single specification of the New York Fed DSGE model.
 All model objects must have these fields so that the interface for `AbstractModel` objects works correctly.
 See [Editing or Extending a Model](@ref editing-extending-model) for more detail.

 ```@docs
 Model990